vmg265/PSP-Media-Suite/README.md

 - add sd card mount support (done in 1.4p)
 - add music playlist capabilities (done in v1.5p)
 - add a manual upload feature to send already downloaded mp3/mp4s (done in 1.5p)
-- add a local view to see what videos and music is already on the storage device
+- add a local view to see what videos and music is already on the storage device (done in 1.6p)